 /I was recently reading an introduction to the psychologist and linguist Jacques Lacan.
 Much of his work involved making sense of how we understand and conceptualise our reality into language.
 Essentially Lacan argues that

-our internal world is made up of memories of objects from the physical world (called signifiers).
+Our internal world is made up of memories of objects from the physical world (signifiers).
 These objects we identify with and base our labels of those objects on, using language.
 If we take a mundane object, a train, for example.
 The signifier will be a visual object from the past that lives in our imagined internal memory.
 These memories allow us to create a label, to on.

 This enables us to correctly identify the differences in worldly objects and make sense of the world.
 This is an extremely basic explanation of Laca’s life work.
-What I wanted to show is, essentially how our minds are being warped by unrealistic expectations of objects and a world view which we cannot hope to replicate without technological existence.
+I wanted to show how our minds are being warped by unrealistic expectations/world views we cannot replicate without technological existence.

 “Metaphors of the Actual World”